wavemaker/docs/learn/on-premise/upgrade/os-upgrade.md

 ```

 ## Upgrade the Operating System

 There are two possibilities depends on your infrastructure.

 - You may have Predefined list of Operating System Images allowed by your organization and managed IT Team. i.e You are only Allowed to launch/request Instances with those images.
 - If you are allowed to execute Operating System upgrade Commands(like apt update, yum update) in given WME Instances.

 ### Instances with Managed Operating System

 #### Launch WME Platform Instance

 - Launch the Instance or VM with the same IP address with the latest AMI Image.
 To create WME Platform Instance in the different cloud or on-premise environments please follow the below steps.
-Attach the previously backedup /wm-data volume to Platform Instance and Mount the volume to the platform Instance using the following command.
+Attach the previously backed up /wm-data volume to Platform Instance and Mount the volume to the platform Instance using the following command.
 - Make sure to attach backup of /wm-data volume to Platform Instance.
 - You can find below, the steps of launching a Platform Instance with respective to different Infra providers.